Download Adobe® Acrobat Reader to view PDFs

 Sale of Personal Information

-In the past 12 months, we have not “sold” Personal Information subject to the CCPA, including Personal Information of minors under the age of 16.
+In the past 12 months, we have not “sold” Personal Information subject to the CCPA/CPRA, including Personal Information of minors under the age of 16.
 For purposes of this Disclosure, “sold” means the disclosure of Personal Information to a third-party for monetary or other valuable consideration.

-Rights under the CCPA
+Your Rights under the CCPA/CPRA

 Google Analytics